MicrosoftDocs/power-automate-docs/articles/dataverse/relationships.md

 ---
-title: Use relationships to update records | Microsoft Docs
+title: Use relationships to update rows | Microsoft Docs
 description: Use Dataverse relationships to update records.
 services: ''
 suite: flow